-The Sony Xperia 1 IV is a top-tier phone that offers benefits that other phones don’t deliver.
+The Sony Xperia 1 IV is a phone that offers benefits that other phones don’t deliver.
 It says “no” to the notch, “yes” to expandable storage and the headphone jack, and includes an optical zoom camera.
-However, photo quality doesn’t match the best in most respects, and the device becomes hot all too often, narrowing its appeal significantly given the high cost.
+However, photo quality doesn’t match the best in most respects, and the device becomes hot all too often, narrowing its appeal significantly.

 - Non pixel-binning camera handles tricky textures well

 - Has a headphone jack and expandable memory

 - Optical zoom camera is a neat concept

 - Becomes hot frequently